GROUNDING OURSELVES IN RADICAL GIVING

-As a community, we understand that we are in a constant state of praxis of learning, taking action, reflecting, and continuing this cycle all the time.
-At the same time, it is critical that we have a collection of guiding principles and practices that we hold core throughout the entire network.
-We believe these principles and practices are key to creating shared alignment at Solidaire, and actively work to ensure that our community of staff, steering committee, and members live these out every day.
+As a community, we understand that we are in a continued cycle of learning, taking action and reflecting.
+Through our guiding principles and practices, we are able to ground our work and entire network to create a shared alignment, and actively work to ensure that our entire community – staff, leadership and members – live these out every day.

-We believe that there is more than enough to go around, whether in terms of our finances, time, energy, joy, or lifting up one another’s successes.
-This especially means that as individuals with access to wealth and privilege, we share wealth, privilege, access, and resources with the understanding that there is an abundance of support in the world and that we have the flexibility to exercise more risk.
+We believe that there is more than enough to go around.
+Whether it is our finances, time, energy, joy, or lifting up one another’s successes, individuals with access to wealth, privilege, and resources can use that abundance to be more bold in their giving.

-We are all in Solidaire because we strongly believe in collective liberation, and that we will only achieve this by being in community with others.
-No one person is too knowledgeable, too special, or too experienced to spend time in relationship with others.
+We are part of the Solidaire Network because we strongly believe in collective liberation, and that we will only achieve this by being in community with one another.
+No one person is too knowledgeable, too special, or too experienced to spend time being in relationship with others.
 This is a key ingredient to our success and the success of movements.

-We acknowledge that learning is a constant journey and that we all have something to teach.
-Even if we are among the most “seasoned” in a group, we value holding curiosity and nuance, and the possibility of having our analysis constantly adjusted and reshaped as we learn and reflect together.
+We acknowledge that learning is a constant journey and that we all have something to teach one another.
+We value holding curiosity and nuance, and the possibility of having our analysis constantly adjusted, challenged and reshaped as we learn and reflect together.

-On the other hand, we recognize that we all have unique gifts and strengths, and bring these as offerings to the community.
+We all have unique gifts and strengths to bring to the community.
 Whether it’s an ability to practice deep listening, years of grantmaking experience, a sharp eye for copywriting, or on the ground organizing experience, we all have a responsibility to bring our gifts forward and actively look for opportunities to contribute freely and with kindness.